milanaryal/milanaryal.github.io/_posts/2014/2014-11-22-making-fluid-and-responsive-embedded-videos.md

 #### FitVids.js

 Until recently, most solutions were plugins, which are OK to an extent but can have performance issues.
-A popular plugin is [FitVids.js](http://fitvidsjs.com), developed by Chris Coyier and Paravel.
+A popular plugin is <a href="http://fitvidsjs.com" rel="nofollow">FitVids.js</a>, developed by Chris Coyier and Paravel.

 #### FluidVids.js

-A more current solution is to use just a script -- such as [FluidVids.js](http://toddmotto.com/fluid-and-responsive-youtube-and-vimeo-videos-with-fluidvids-js/), developed by Todd Motto.
+A more current solution is to use just a script -- such as <a href="http://toddmotto.com/fluid-and-responsive-youtube-and-vimeo-videos-with-fluidvids-js/" rel="nofollow">FluidVids.js</a>, developed by Todd Motto.
 FluidVids.js is simple to use and load faster:

-1. [Download the script](http://github.com/toddmotto/fluidvids/archive/master.zip) (ZIP) from GitHub and upload it to your server with the same folder structure that the downloaded files come in.
+1. <a href="http://github.com/toddmotto/fluidvids/archive/master.zip" rel="nofollow">Download the script</a> (ZIP) from GitHub and upload it to your server with the same folder structure that the downloaded files come in.
 This will place the script itself in a folder named `dist`.
 2. Ensure you place the script before the closing `<body>` tag.

 ```html